 Stephan Thomas, who manages a fund holding 8.5 million Deutsche Telekom shares at Frankfurt Trust, said the news was a positive surprise but he was worried about future growth prospects as well as potential anti-trust issues.

 "It's neither in the BRIC countries nor in other strong growing markets.
 I see little room (for growth) in the future.
 I'm also not a fan of share buybacks.
 Due to the limited growth perspectives I remain underweight in the stock," he said.

-is expected to benefit from less competition and could snap up some assets that AT&T may have to sell.
+Monday's news also lifted other European telecoms stocks, particularly Vodafone, whose U.S. joint venture Verizon Wireless could benefit from less competition and could snap up some assets that AT&T may have to sell.

 Vodafone shares rose 4.2 percent and Greece's OTE, in which Deutsche Telecom owns 30 percent, rose 7.8 percent.

 Deutsche Telekom had for some time been seeking a solution for its U.S. mobile business, which was for years a cash cow but lacked the scale to compete with AT&T and Verizon Wireless.

 Morgan Stanley was lead adviser to Deutsche Telekom, along with Deutsche Bank and Credit Suisse.
 Greenhill & Co, JP Morgan and Evercore Partners advised AT&T.

 (Additional reporting by Christoph Steitz and Hakan Ersen in Frankfurt and Alex Chambers in London; Editing by Sophie Walker and David Holmes)